Beltus/blog/_blog/2020-03-16-five-things-to-becoming-top-performing-student.md

 I believe with discipline all ***life battles can be won***.
 I have spent a lot time with students from different levels of education from undergraduate, masters through to PhD.
 These students I consider are top in their various classes and disciplines and one thing that is common amid them all is **discipline**.
 They know exactly when to hang and have some drinks, when to work on projects, when to study.
 One could say this is inherent in their nature, but that will be a bogus statement.
 This is something they had developed over the years such that it is second nature to them.

 This single habit of discipline is just the wall that stands in the way of you becoming the best performing student as well.
-You will agree with me that, the act of disciplining ourselves can be challenging especially if we had no been doing so before.
+You will agree with me that, the act of disciplining ourselves can be challenging especially if we had not been doing so before.
 Think about it, there are times it feels like there are 2 voices in your mind.
 One says ***let's go party*** while the other says ***you need to study man, exams are coming***.
-To be discipline means *being able to make the right decision the right time and follow through with execution.*
+To be discipline means *being able to make the right decision at the right time and follow through with execution.*

 It is not easy to develop this skill, so start with ***little baby steps***.
 For example, make your bed every morning immediately you wake up.
 Great start don't you think?
-From there decided to read 5 pages of a book before going to bed and work your way up.
+From there decide to read 5 pages of a book before going to bed and work your way up.
 The idea is to be consistent and don't get discouraged.
 Sooner or later you will be reading 50 pages.

  Remember that
 > Without discipline success is impossible ~ Lou Holtz